 Although we have submitted an application to list our Common Shares on Nasdaq, we cannot assure you that we will be able to meet the initial listing standards, including the minimum per share price and minimum capitalization requirements, or that we will be able to maintain a listing of our Common Shares on any such trading venue.
-If, after listing, we fail to satisfy Nasdaq's continued listing requirements, such as the corporate governance requirements or the minimum closing bid price requirement, Nasdaq may take steps to delist our Common Shares.
+For example, we effected the Reverse Share Split to meet Nasdaq's minimum per share requirement for initially listing our shares on Nasdaq.
+However, the effect of the Reverse Share Split on the market price of our Common Shares cannot be predicted with certainty, and it is possible that the market price of our Common Shares following the Reverse Share Split will not be in compliance with the minimum bid price requirement to maintain listing on Nasdaq.
+If, after listing, we fail to satisfy any of Nasdaq's continued listing requirements, such as the corporate governance requirements or the minimum closing bid price requirement, Nasdaq may take steps to delist our Common Shares.
 Such a delisting would likely have a negative effect on the price of our Common Shares and would impair your ability to sell or purchase our Common Shares when you wish to do so.
 In the event of a delisting, we can provide no assurance that any action taken by us to restore compliance with listing requirements would allow our Common Shares to become listed again, stabilize the market price or improve the liquidity of our Common Shares, prevent our Common Shares from dropping below the required minimum bid price or prevent future non-compliance with Nasdaq listing requirements.